28/NoteworthyII/README.md

 	- Enabled: If notepad opened on quick notes tab, quick notes will be inserted at cursor position.
 	  Note that when added this way, you must manually Save any changes to the text.
 	- Disabled: Quick notes will always be added at the top and will be automatically saved.
+- Settings page/Character notes - Interface/AddOns/Noteworthy II/Character Notes:
+  - Migrate notes: Migrate notes from one character from drop down menu to another character from drop down menu.
+    - Override checkbox: Override the target character notes
+    - Preserve origin checkbox: Preserve the origin character notes
+  - Delete notes: Delete notes for selected character from the drop down menu (Character which notes were deleted will be recreated upon logon, but with placeholder text).

 ## Installation